ishagokhale/512-final-project/README.md

 # 512-final-project

 # Goal
 The goal of this project is to understand how wildfire smoke affects respiratory health.
-Specifically, I'm looking at whether higher smoke levels lead to more deaths from respiratory diseases.
+Specifically, I'm looking at whether higher smoke levels lead to more deaths from respiratory diseases in the county of Dayton, Ohio.
 By analyzing smoke data and death rates, the project aims to find out if there's a connection between the two.
 The hope is that the findings will help guide policies and actions to protect people's health from the harmful effects of smoke, especially as wildfires become more frequent and intense.

 ## Licensing and Source Data
 The yearly respiratory disease mortality rate came from the CDC WONDER page: https://wonder.cdc.gov/controller/datarequest/D74